Fairness Risks for Group-conditionally Missing Demographics: Introduction

 Most of these methods require accessing the sensitive demographic feature, which is often unavailable due to fear of discrimination and social desirability \citep{krumpal2013determinants}, privacy concerns, and legal regulations \citep{coston2019fair,lahoti2020fairness}.
-For example, mid-aged people may be more inclined to withhold their age information when applying for entry-level jobs, compared with younger applicants.
+For example, people of some gender may be more inclined to withhold their gender information when applying for jobs dominated by other genders.
 Recently several methods have been developed for this data regime. \citet{lahoti2020fairness} achieved Rawlsian max-min fairness by leveraging computationally-identifiable errors in adversarial reweighted learning. \citet{hashimoto2018Fairness} proposed a distributionally robust optimization to minimize the risk over the worst-case group distribution.
 However, they are not effective in group fairness and cannot be customized for different group fairness metrics. \citet{yan2020fair} infers groups by clustering the data, but there is no guarantee that the uncovered groups are consistent with the real sensitive features of interest.
 For example, the former may identify race while we seek to be fair in gender.

-We seek to address these issues in a complementary setting, where demographics are \textit{partially} missing.
+We aim to tackle these issues in a complementary setting, where demographics are \textit{partially} missing.
 Although their availability is limited, it is still often feasible to obtain a \textit{small} amount of labeled demographics. \footnote{According to \citet{Consumer23}, ``A creditor shall not inquire about the race, color, religion, national origin, or sex of an applicant.''
 Exceptions include inquiry ``for the purpose of conducting a self-test that meets the requirements of §1002.15'', which essentially tests if the fair lending rules are conformed with.} For example, some people may not mind disclosing their race or gender.
 Therefore, different from the aforementioned works that assume complete unavailability of demographics, we study in this paper the \textit{semi-supervised} setting where they can be partially available at random in both training and test data.
 Similarly, the class labels can be missing in training.